Many job seekers feel they spend too much time waiting to hear from recruiters, like the guy on the left.

-In a hopefully clear and concise manner, I present two examples of job seekers reaching out to me in contrasting ways.
+Below are two examples of job seekers reaching out to me in contrasting ways and with very different results.
 One is an example of what to do, and one an example of what not to do.

 Her approach was simple, but well-presented and executed.
-Her LinkedIn invite included the message as follows:
+Her LinkedIn invitation included the message as follows:

 I am seeking a Product/Customer Marketing Manager (CPG/Promotional) opportunity in Dallas.
 I would love to connect with you on LinkedIn and expand my network.
 I have over 1,900 contacts and would be happy to introduce you as well.